Welcome to MacroView Case and Matter 365

 The MacroView Case and Matter Library Utility quickly provisions your site collection for use with Case and Matter by creating MacroView site columns, content types and views to capture and display your metadata.
 It also creates a sample document library and matter document set containing sample documents to view your new set up.

-The MacroView Case and Matter Library Utility only needs to be run once per site collection.
+Important: The MacroView Case and Matter Library Utility only needs to be run once per site collection.

 To begin setting up your SharePoint Online (Office 365) environment: